Sequentially Optimal Pricing under Informational Robustness: Introduction

-Apart from relaxing commitment, some recent papers have extended the robust framework in other directions. \cite{BolteCarroll2020} study the problem of a principal who can choose investment in the course of interacting with an agent, and show that this provides a foundation for linear contracts, echoing an earlier result of \cite{Carroll_2015}. \cite{OcampoDiazMarku2020} also extend \cite{Carroll_2015}, but they consider the case of competing principals in a common agency game.
-Both of these papers address a similar conceptual issue, namely how the strategic choices of the designer should interact with the maxmin objective.
-However, just like most of the existing literature, the worst-case is only considered once in these papers.
+The literature on robust mechanism design originated from the goal of relaxing the strong common-knowledge assumptions inherent in Bayesian mechanism design \citep{BM2005}.
+Early work assumed agents knew their own preferences; later work on \emph{informationally} robust mechanism design (e.g., \cite{Du2018}) allowed designers to be uncertain about what agents know about their own preferences.
+To our knowledge, relatively few papers have studied informationally robust mechanism design in dynamic settings, and issues related to commitment are rarely addressed.
+An exception is \cite{koh2025robust}, although in that setting the commitment solution is implementable without commitment—a stark contrast to the dynamic durable goods sales problem here.\footnote{\cite{firstpaper} studied robust dynamic pricing with commitment, avoiding the consistency and equilibrium characterization challenges we face.
+Other dynamic robust mechanism design papers include \cite{chassang2013calibrated,penta2015robust,durandard2024robust}, but in these and most others, the worst case is considered only once.} Limited commitment fundamentally requires evaluating the worst case repeatedly, a defining feature of our exercise.

+If the buyer knew her realized willingness-to-pay, our model would reduce to the textbook durable goods monopoly without commitment \citep{FLT1985,GSW,AusubelDeneckere1989}.
+While we use some technical results from this literature, our focus is largely orthogonal: the $\delta \rightarrow 1$ limit is not our main interest, unlike most papers in this area.
+A notable exception is \cite{FS2013}, which characterizes \emph{non-trivial} pricing dynamics with “frequent offers” and a finite time to trade.

+Changes in preferences can alter the conclusions of the Coase conjecture literature (e.g., \cite{Ortner2017,Ortner2022,AcharyaOrtner2017}), and learning can be interpreted as a form of preference change.
+Relatedly, \cite{Lomys2018}, \cite{Duraj2020}, and \cite{LaihoSalmi2020} study how Coasian dynamics are affected by buyer learning, but under restrictive assumptions on type distributions or learning processes.
+These effects arise from the interaction between learning and selection; the importance of the direction of selection for Coasian dynamics is highlighted in \cite{Tirole2016} and \cite{AliKartikKleiner2023}.
+In contrast, one interpretation of our main result is that Coasian dynamics are fully restored under our informationally robust objective.
+In Appendix \ref{sect:alternatives}, we discuss alternative dynamic worst-case formulations under which the prospect of learning introduces additional forces, breaking this restoration.

-A less related literature considers mechanism design where agents (instead of the designers) have non-Bayesian preferences, including the maxmin case (\cite{BoseRenou2014}, \cite{Wolitzky2016}, \cite{DiTillioEtAl2017}).
-However, the motivation of this literature is to think about how the designer should react to the presence of non-Bayesian buyers, which is quite different from robust mechanism design.
-Some papers in this literature explicitly consider dynamic formulations that feature dynamic inconsistency issues, and demonstrate how a designer may be able to exploit this feature (\cite{BoseEtAl2006}, \cite{BoseDaripa2009}).
+A less directly related literature considers mechanism design where agents—rather than the designer—have non-Bayesian preferences, including the maxmin case \citep{BoseRenou2014,Wolitzky2016,DiTillioEtAl2017}.
+The typical focus there is on how the \emph{designer} can exploit such preferences; some papers explicitly examine exploiting dynamic inconsistency \citep{BoseEtAl2006,BoseDaripa2009}.